Riverscapes/arcGNAT/About-GNAT-Projects.md

 Outputs

-- GNAT Network
+- GNAT network polyline feature class
-- GNAT Network Table
+- GNAT network topology table

 ### Analyses

-An "Analysis" represents a Segmented or Stream Branch processed network.
-These can be fed into other Geomorphic Attribute Projects as inputs.
-Several Analyses can be associated with a realization, but if the realization changes or is updated, new analyses must be generated from this.
+An "Analysis" represents a segmented or stream branch processed network.
+These can be input into other geomorphic attribute projects as inputs.
+Several Analyses can be associated with a Realization, but if the Realization changes or is updated, new analyses must be generated for that Realization.

 #### Segmented Network

-Network split by segments with original attributes retained.
-Segmentation is identified by a SegmentID Field.
+Network polyline feature class split by segments with original attributes retained.
+Segmentation is identified by a `SegmentID` Field.

-Params
+Parameters

 - SegID Field
 - Pre-Segmentation Dissolve Options (None, Stream Branches)